ntamle/ntamle.github.io/_pages/about.md

 ## Professional services

-* Co-organizing the statistics seminar at LPSM in 2024-2025.
+* Co-organizing the statistics seminar at LPSM in 2024-2026.
-* I served as a reviewer for AISTATS (2023), ICLR (2025), SIAM Journal on optimization and Mathematical programming.
+* I served as a reviewer for AISTATS (2023), ICLR (2025), SIAM Journal on optimization, Mathematical programming, Mathematics of Operations Research, and Set-Valued and Variational Analysis.

 ## Education
 * Ph.D. in Applied Mathematics, Toulouse School of Economics, 2020 - 2023